How to Stop Alcohol Shakes? | Futures Recovery Healthcare

 Alcohol shakes result from the effects of alcohol on the brain.
 The hands are the most typical site of tremors and shakes, although other body parts, including the arms and legs, may also be affected.
 These rhythmic shaking usually begin 6-10 hours after the last drink and peak around 48-72 hours after the last drink.
 These withdrawal shakes can lead to a shaky voice, difficulty holding utensils, and even affect your mobility.
 Acute alcohol withdrawal and excessive alcohol consumption are the two potential causes of tremors.

-A malfunction in the regions of the brain that govern the body’s muscles causes involuntary shaking.
-Regular consumption of alcohol alters the function and production of neurotransmitters in the brain.
+A malfunction in the brain regions that govern the body’s muscles causes involuntary shaking.
+Regular alcohol consumption alters the function and production of neurotransmitters in the brain.
 The absence of alcohol can cause these neurotransmitters to become imbalanced.
-As a result, the brain has difficulties controlling the fine motor muscles and sends unexpected electrical signals to your body, resulting in tremors.
+As a result, the brain has difficulties controlling the fine motor muscles and sends unexpected electrical signals to the body, resulting in tremors.

 Other Symptoms of Alcohol Withdrawal